allansid/DotaScene/README.md

 `

 That's the file path to the folder where my txt file is.

+## JSON usage
+I'm using json files to fufil the need of having stored players ID related with their name in-game.
+I can add and delete users from a json file as for now.
+Later on I'll be trying to implement a 'list' function in order to show all the players saved in that file.
+Might even save more information about the players in this file.

 ### Functions explained
 **getMatchHistory**: Saves the match history of a certain steam account